-Most of us can relate to the specific case when Netflix knows which films we would like to watch next, and we spend the next 3 hours watching Netflix movies.
-Or a case when we spend way too much money online shopping, even though we wanted to buy just one thing.
-Or a moment when we start listening to songs on YouTube and the playlist takes us to a very cool Icelandic band we instantly like.
+Most of us can relate to the specific case, when Netflix knows which films we would like to watch next, and we spend the next 3 hours watching Netflix movies.
+Or a case, when we spend way too much money online shopping, even though we wanted to buy just one thing.
+Or a moment, when we start listening to songs on YouTube, and the playlist takes us to a very cool Icelandic band we instantly like.
 So, the question arises – how have these machines become so smart, so that they magically know what we want?
-The answer is – all the magic happening behind the scenes is done by machine learning, or more specifically recommendation systems that use algorithms to find similar items and similar customers based on their behaviour and recommend items that specific customer should like.
+The answer is – all the magic happening behind the scenes is done by machine learning, or more specifically, recommendation systems that use algorithms, to find similar items and similar customers, based on their behaviour, and recommend items which the specific customer should like.

 Recommendation systems are a very popular and effective paradigm in retail business.
-With recommendation system shoppers can find items they like with less effort.
-Furthermore, they are presented with items they’ve never thought of buying, but which actually suit their needs.
-Therefore, as a part of one of our projects for a footwear company, we developed BE-terna’s customer behaviour analysis platform which provides clients with customer profiling and recommendation system.
+With a recommendation system, shoppers can find items they like with less effort.
+Furthermore, they are presented with items they’ve never thought of buying, but which actually suits their needs.
+Therefore, as a part of one of our projects for a footwear company, we developed BE-terna’s customer behaviour analysis platform, which provides clients with customer profiling and recommendation system.

 A recommendation system is a tool that uses a series of algorithms, data analysis and artificial Intelligence (AI) to make recommendations online.

 The benefits: Customer behaviour analysis